Gradient-Based Optimization on G\"odel Logic as Discrete Local Search: The Trick

 \begin{proof} We first consider the probability of $\boolint_\epsilon(\varphi)$ being positive.
-Such a probability can be defined as the expected value of the formula's truth value, assuming it to be in $\{0, 1\}$ rather than $\{-1, 1\}$:
+Such a probability can be defined as the expected value of the formula's truth value, assuming it to be in $\{0, 1\}$ rather than $\{-1, 1\}$.
+Let $\boldsymbol{\epsilon}$ be the vector of sampled noise, and $\boldsymbol{\mu}$ the corresponding vector of noisy interpretations: Then: